 - word or phrase trade marks

 - non-English trade marks

 - logo or figurative trade marks

 - series of trade marks e.g., Greyscale and colour variations of the same logo, and colour, shape and sound, scent, and movement trade marks.

-For more information visit our website.
+For more information visit our website - Kinds of trade marks.

-An IP story:
+An IP story: Soap de Villa and trade marks

-Tutu by You and Trade marks